Oregon insurance CE and renewal

 Details

-Each two-year renewal cycle requires 24 hours of CE credit.
+Each two-year renewal cycle requires 24 hours of CE credit for resident agents with CE-required lines.

 Details